Aristolochia chilensis: Environment and habitat

 This plant is only native to Chile and is found in low-altitude valleys and coastal mountains.
 They tend to be found in coastal areas from 0–500 meters and mountains from 500 to 2000 meters in altitude.
 They thrive in very dry areas with little to no rainfall and can tolerate droughts.
 They also thrive on full exposure to sunlight and grow only on level or northern-facing slopes.
 The plant can not handle snow but can tolerate brief freezing spells of approximately −5 °C, the approximate temperature of the morning frost in Chile.
 They also need adequate drainage to mature properly.

 Ecology

 Aristolochia chilensis, like the related Aristolochia bridgesii, is a larval food source for the gold rim swallowtail butterfly, Battus polydamas.

 Uses and chemical components

 Aristolochia chilensis has ornamental and medicinal value and has also yielded the new 4-aryltetralone (−)-aristotetralone.
-Being in the family Aristolociaceae, Aristolochia chilensis contain aristolochic acid.
+Being in the family Aristolochiaceae, Aristolochia chilensis contain aristolochic acid.
 This has typically been used in traditional Chinese medicine to help with ailments from mouth ulcers to arthritis.
 However, the use of this acid for medicinal purposes has been banned in Europe since 2001 and in China in 2003 due to studies showing that the acids are carcinogenic, mutagenic, and nephrotoxic, thus causing much more harm than good.
 Although they do not smell pleasant, they are often used for groundcovers in xeriscaping.